 Tip #5 – Go Wild with Embellishments

-Use stickers, colored pens, magazine pictures, drawings or photos to jazz up your journal.
+Use stickers, crayons, colored pens and pencils, markers, magazine pictures, drawings, or photos to jazz up your journal.
 Being creative with your journal keeping makes your writing experience more colorful, exciting, and fun.

 If your journal writing begins to feel like a task you must accomplish, scale back or take a break.
 Just remember that your journaling experience is always more enjoyable when it feels spontaneous.